 The bottom line of what we want is to feel good and to be satisfied with our lives.
 Satisfaction, whether it has to do with our careers or other facets of our lives has to do with being conscious and paying attention to each moment as it unfolds, and trying to meet it with as much presence as possible.
-It is not about waiting until tomorrow to wake up; it is about completing your birth now, and coming more fully into your life now no matter what it looks like outside of ourselves.
+It is not about waiting until tomorrow to wake up; it is about coming more fully into your life now no matter what it looks like outside of ourselves.

 If I asked you to describe “feeling good” you might say that it is happiness.
 It seems the majority of people are chasing happiness most of their lives.
 There is a kind of an obsession with happiness.
 When was the last time you really felt happy?
 And how long did you feel this way?
 Happiness tends to be momentary and fragile and is usually based on getting what you want.
 It almost always comes from doing, getting and having.

-What about feeling good based on being who you are?
+What about feeling good based on being who and where you are right now?
 This is what I call “joy.”
 Everybody’s known joy at certain times when they were doing absolutely nothing.
-Joy can come from simple things like laying in a hammock, or sitting on the beach looking at the waves of the ocean.
+Joy can come from simple things like reading a good book, laying in a hammock, or sitting on the beach looking at the waves of the ocean.

-Joy is very often experienced in a passive modality—you’re watching your child take his first steps or a friend graduate from college.
+Joy is very often experienced in a passive modality—you’re watching your child take his first steps or a friend getting married.
 Observing the momentary happiness in another brings joy to you.
 Dogs and dog videos do it for me.
 I tingle with joy over dogs.

 Joy is always present in a sense.
-There’s a kind of hysteria in certain qualities of happiness, whereas joy is deep and grounded.
+There’s a kind of hysteria surrounding the idea of happiness, whereas joy is deep and grounded.
 From joy you can help others.
-From happiness you often can feel separate from others because you got something and they didn’t, but everybody experiences joy.
-It’s our birthright.
+From happiness you often feel separate from others because you got something and they didn’t, but everybody can experience joy.

 The ironic thing is we have almost no contact with joy because of our obsession with happiness.
 I spent many years working at hospice and I heard too many people who were dying say: “You know, I got everything I wanted.
 There were lots of moments of happiness.
 But if I had to be truthful, there was very little joy.”
-Happiness tends to be fragile, momentary, coming and going, impermanent.
-It is there one moment, then the shouting or blaming the next.